pawelgalazka/tasksfile/README.md

     npm install runjs -g

-Install in your project (to use runjs api):
+Install in your project (to use runjs api inside your `runfile.js`):

     npm install runjs --save-dev

-If you don't have Babel (6.x) install it to use full ES6 syntax:
+If you want to use Babel (6.x) install it.
+Runjs will pickup babel-register automatically.

     npm install babel-core babel-preset-es2015 babel-register --save-dev